 How many people die from allergies each year?

-Five Americans die each day from the most serious type of allergic reaction—anaphylactic shock (this stat includes anaphylaxis caused by all possible allergens, like medicines, food, insect stings, etc).
-It’s also estimated that the number of yearly emergency room visits due to anaphylaxis reach as high as the tens of thousands, according to the allergy statistics.
+Five Americans die each day from the most serious type of allergic reaction—anaphylactic (this stat includes anaphylaxis caused by all possible allergens, like medicines, food, insect stings, etc.).
+It’s also estimated that the number of yearly emergency room visits due to anaphylaxis stands at tens of thousands.

 What percentage of the population has a latex allergy?